HMS Skate (1895): Service history

-In 1897 Skate was in reserve at Devonport.
-In 1900 she was commissioned to serve at the Mediterranean station, and was ordered to return home in early 1902.
+Skate was in reserve at Devonport in 1897.
+She was commissioned to serve at the Mediterranean station in April 1900, and was ordered to return home in early 1902.
 She left Gibraltar on 9 May, convoyed by the cruiser Astraea, and arrived in Plymouth on 14 May.
 She paid off at Devonport on 20 May, and was placed in the A Division of the Fleet Reserve.
-Lieutenant James Farie was appointed in command on 1 August 1902, as she took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
-Lieutenant Robert Mairis Haynes succeeded him in command later the same month, on 28 August, when she was attached to the Devonport instructional flotilla.
+She took part in the fleet review held at Spithead on 16 August 1902 for the coronation of King Edward VII.
+On 28 August she was attached to the Devonport instructional flotilla.
 During a cruise with the flotilla the following November, a heavy sea swept the upper deck and partially carried away the fore-bridge and twisted other fittings, leading skate to abort the cruise and return to dock for repairs.

 In 1906 Skate was used as a target in firing trials of the effectiveness of various guns against destroyers.
 3-pounder (47 mm) guns proved ineffective, having difficulty penetrating the ship's plating in end-on engagements, and while 12-pounder (3-in (76 mm)) guns caused more damage, it was concluded that a single hit could not be guaranteed to disable a destroyer.
 4-inch (102 mm) guns proved much more effective, particularly when Lyddite-filled shells were used, and this led to a change in destroyer armament to 4-inch guns.
 Sold in 1907 to Cox & Co. of Falmouth, Cornwall for £305, she was the first destroyer of this type to go to the breakers.